-(1) The Consumer Protection and Technical Regulatory Authority may require the owner of the building to inform the public of the dangers connected with the building or, at the owner's expense, itself inform the public of those dangers.

-(2) The measure provided for in § 50 of the Law Enforcement Act may only be applied when entering a construction work or part of construction work or, after the placing on the market of a construction product, when entering the premises on which that product is stored, installed or sold, or on which the product is used.

-(3) A law enforcement agency takes the decision to demolish a construction work primarily when:1) the construction work does not conform to the requirements for construction works, and the non-conformity entails a significant or heightened danger;

-2) the unlawful building of the construction work has resulted in a permanent negative impact on the owner of the registered immovable or the owners of the adjacent registered immovable, and that impact is excessively burdensome and it is not possible to sufficiently avoid or alleviate it.
+- (1) The Consumer Protection and Technical Regulatory Authority may require the owner of the building to inform the public of the dangers connected with the building or, at the owner's expense, itself inform the public of those dangers. - (2) The measure provided for by § 50 of the Law Enforcement Act may only be applied when entering a construction work or part of construction work or, after the placing on the market of a construction product, when entering the premises on which that product is stored, installed or sold, or on which the product is used. - (3) A law enforcement agency takes the decision to demolish a construction work primarily when: - 1) the construction work does not conform to the requirements for construction works, and the non-conformity entails a significant or heightened danger; - 2) the unlawful building of the construction work has resulted in a permanent negative impact on the owner of the registered immovable or the owners of the adjacent registered immovable, and that impact is excessively burdensome and it is not possible to sufficiently avoid or alleviate it.

 § 133.
-Rate of compulsory payment
+Rate of non-compliance levy

-In the event of non-compliance with a compliance notice, a law enforcement agency may resort to a means of compelling compliance according to the rules provided in the Substitutive Performance and Penalty Payment Act.
-The maximum rate of compulsory payment is 6400 euros for compelling a natural person to comply and 64,000 euros for compelling a legal person to comply.
+In the event of non-compliance with a compliance notice, the law enforcement authority may impose a means of compelling compliance according to the rules provided by the Substitutional Performance and Non-Compliance Levies Act.
+The maximum rate of the non-compliance levy is 6400 euros for compelling a natural person and 450,000 euros for compelling a legal person to comply.
+[RT I, 27.04.2022, 1 - entry into force 07.05.2022]

-Chapter 16 Liability
+Chapter 16

+Liability

 § 134.
-Violation of requirements applicable to the construction work
+Violation of requirements applicable to a construction work

-(1) Violation of the requirements applicable to the construction work, where the violation causes the construction work that has been built or is being built to pose a danger to property or the environment, is punishable by a fine of up to 300 fine units.
+- (1) Violation of requirements applicable to a construction work, where the violation causes the construction work that has been built or is being built to become a danger to property, the environment, national security or a national defence object is punishable by a fine of up to 300 fine units.

-(2) The same act, when committed by a legal person, is punishable by a fine of up to 32,000 euros.
+[RT I, 27.04.2022, 1 entry into force 07.05.2022] - (2) The same act, when committed by a legal person, is punishable by a fine of up to 100,000 euros.
+[RT I, 27.04.2022, 1 entry into force 07.05.2022]